nballier/MLDS/2021Assignment/Readme.md

 Some of the tasks are taken from the REPROLANG 2020 workshop: Shared Task on the Reproduction of Research Results in Science and Technology of Language
 Collocated with LREC 2020 12th Language Resources and Evaluation Conference. \
 <https://lrec2020.lrec-conf.org/en/reprolang2020/>
+"Participants are expected to obtain the data and tools for the reproduction from the information provided in the paper.
+Using the description of the experiment is part of the reproduction exercise."